Enterprise (train service): Autumn 2009 disruption

 On Friday 21 August 2009 20 m of the Broadmeadow estuary viaduct, north of Malahide, collapsed, causing serious disruptions to Enterprise services.
 During the disruption the Enterprise operated between Belfast Central and Drogheda, with buses connecting Drogheda with Dublin Connolly.
 The line reopened on Monday 16 November with full services resumed.

 Mid-life refurbishment

-The Enterprise underwent a face-lift during 2009, with the carriages being resprayed in silver with green livery, some of which could be seen at Translink's York Road Maintenance Depot.
+The Enterprise underwent a face-lift during between November 2007 and early 2009, with the carriages being resprayed in silver with green livery, some of which could be seen at Translink's York Road Maintenance Depot.